 Varsity 2 nd Sem.
 Girls Credits - 5.0

 Physical Ed.
-HS Graduation F Req.
+HS Graduation Req.

 No Univ. of Calif.
 Req.

 No Calif.
 State Univ.
 Req.

 See above Prerequisites

-Ν Level
+N Level

-Uniforms will be issued by the coaches at the start of the season.
+Uniforms will be issued to team members and must be returned at the end of the season.
 Players purchase their mouthguards.
 Though lacrosse sticks are available, students are encouraged to purchase their own stick.
 Practices and games are held throughout both winter and spring breaks.